sakigo9/DevXPansion/Frontend/React-Machine-Coding/react-machine-coding.md

-# Projects README
+# Top-10 Medium-Level React Machine Coding Question

 This README outlines ten React-based projects with descriptions and functionalities for each component.
-These projects range from building basic components such as pagination and search filters to more advanced applications like real-time chat and notifications.

 ## Table of Contents